 Not all certification and claims on products truly mean they are safer for the environment.
 The table below includes a handful of claims and certifications you may encounter while shopping.
 The most reliable are those that are independently assessed for their safety in the environment such as EcoLogo and the US EPA Safer Choice.
-Information on other certifications can be found here-environment-new-most such as EcoLogo and the
+Information on other certifications can be found here.